-The concept of a “coffee break” began to take shape in the early 20th century, with workers pausing to rest and rejuvenate with a coffee.
-The term was popularized in the early 1950s by the Pan-American Coffee Bureau through a successful advertising campaign encouraging people to “give yourself a coffee break — and get what coffee gives to you.”
-By the mid-20th century, coffee breaks had become a standard practice in workplaces across the United States, seen as a way to boost productivity.
+The idea of a coffee break developed in the early 20th century, when workers began taking short pauses to rest and drink coffee during the workday.
+The term coffee break became widely known in the early 1950s after a national advertising campaign by the Pan-American Coffee Bureau that encouraged people to “give yourself a coffee break — and get what coffee gives to you.”
+By the mid-20th century, coffee breaks had become a standard practice in workplaces across the United States and were widely viewed as a way to support worker productivity.

 When Is National Coffee Break Day?